aceff149/Project1/README.md

 - Canva

 ## Future Improvements:
-1. Connect gallery pictures to actual links on Etsy Account
+- Connect gallery pictures to actual links on Etsy Account
-2. Create a seperate ordering system through the website instead of directing to Etsy Store
+- Create a seperate ordering system through the website instead of directing to Etsy Store
-3. 3.Creating more marketable Images via models to bring the page to a more proefessional and attractive look.
+- Creating more marketable Images via models to bring the page to a more proefessional and attractive look.